Rahim Yar Khan District: Geography

 The district lies between 27°40'-29°16' north latitudes and 60°45'-70°01' east longitudes.
 The riverain area of the district lies close to eastern bank of the river Indus and Panjnad.
 Rahim Yar Khan District is bounded on the north by Muzaffargarh District, on the east by Bahawalpur District, on the south by Jaisalmer district (India) and Ghotki District of Sindh province, and on the west by Rajanpur District.
-It also has two enclaves within Sindh, bordered by Ghotki District and Kashmore District.
+It also has two enclaves within Sindh, Kharor and Machka, bordered by Ghotki District and Kashmore District.

 This district is divided into three main physical features: (a) Riverside area, b) canal-irrigated area, and (c) desert area which is called Cholistan.
 The Riverside area of the district lies close on the southern side of the Indus river mainly falling in the river bed.
 The canal-irrigated area lies on the south and is separated by main Minchan Bund.
 The approximate height of the irrigated area is 150 to 200 m above sea level.
 The third part of the area, called Cholistan, lies in the south of the irrigated tract up to the Indo-Pak border.
 The surface of the desert consists of a succession of sand dunes rising at places to a height of 150 m and is covered with the vegetation peculiar to sandy tracts.